ow3ndesu/media-server/README.md

 ## Environment Variables

-Check your `.env` file, edit as you require.
+Check your `.env` file and edit as you require.

 ## Set Permissions